romankr/OddsCollector/README.md

-**Odds Collector** is a software project aimed at gathering and analyzing odds data for various sports from [The Odds API](https://the-odds-api.com/) while leveraging the robust infrastructure of Microsoft Azure and power of C#.
+**Odds Collector** is a software project aimed at gathering and analyzing odds data for various sports from [The Odds API](https://the-odds-api.com/) while leveraging the infrastructure of Microsoft Azure.
 This application provides an instrument to access historical odds information and predictions for sporting events.

 # Purpose